szabgab/slides/rust/boolean.md

 {id: rust-conditional-else-if}
 {i: arms}

-* All the code pathes in an if-else-if statement are called "arms".
+* The code pathes in an if-else-if statement are called "arms".

 ![](examples/booleans/else_if.rs)
 ![](examples/booleans/else_if.out)